manticoresoftware/manticoresearch/docs/sphinxql_reference/drop_table_syntax.rst

 DROP TABLE removes an index.
 Available for :ref:`rt_mode` only.
-Optional, 'IF EXISTS' can be used to not return an error in case the desired index to be dropped it doesn't exists.
+Optionally 'IF EXISTS' can be used to not return an error in case the index already doesn't exist.

 .. code-block:: mysql